-The Order authorizing the issuance of the Bonds will also approve the form and content of this Official Statement and any addenda, supplement or amendment thereto and will authorize its further use in the re-offering of the Bonds by the Purchaser and be approved by the Board for distribution in accordance with the provisions of the SEC's rule codified at 17 C.F.R.
+The Order authorized the issuance of the Bonds and approved the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorized its further use in the re-offering of the Bonds by the Purchaser and approved by the Board for distribution in accordance with the provisions of the SEC's rule codified at 17 C.F.R.
 Section 240.15c2-12, as amended.

-/s/
+/s/ Rick Vieregge

 President, Board of Trustees

 ATTEST:

-/s/
+/s/Pat Jones

 Secretary, Board of Trustees

-APPENDIX A

-FINANCIAL INFORMATION OF THE DISTRICT
+APPENDIX A FINANCIAL INFORMATION OF THE DISTRICT